 A qualified masonry or traditional concrete forming contractor with minimum 5 years of experience in commercial construction applications.
 Contractor shall engage the services of a Trained Installer or Technical Associate for the duration of the work under this Section.

-The installing contractor shall have demonstrated experience with supervising at least 3 commercial construction projects of with gross wall areas of 40,000 ft2 (3,761 m2) or greater.
+The installing contractor shall have demonstrated experience with supervising at least 3 commercial construction projects with gross wall areas of 40,000 ft2 (3,761 m2) or greater.
 (Submit project name(s)/ location(s)).

 Prior to commencement of ICF installation and associated work, conduct a meeting at project site with the General Contractor, ICF Installer, ICF Technical Advisor, and trades responsible for installing any associated works interfacing directly with the ICF wall assembly to ensure coordination across all trades.